craiglmccarthy/sitemap-monitor/README.md

 ```
 sitemap-monitor --sitemap <Sitemap URL>
 ```
-On first running, if the tool does not find a previous capture of a Sitemap, it will ask the user if they'd like to create one -
+On initial run, if the tool does not find a previous capture of a Sitemap, it will ask the user if they'd like to create one -

 ![Sitemap-monitor screenshot](/images/sitemap-monitor1.png)